Category Archives: Japanese Royals

 Masako and Naruhito at the Dutch investiture, 2013.
 Photo: Zimbio

-In a statement released for her 49th birthday in 2012, Masako thanked the Japanese people for their “warm continued support”, and that she continues to make progress with the help of her doctors and those around her.
-She also began to appear more often at official events at the Imperial Palace and around Japan, always at the side of her husband.
+In a statement released for her 49th birthday in 2012, Masako thanked the Japanese people for their “warm continued support” and stated she continues to make progress with the help of her doctors and those around her.
+She began to appear more often at official events at the Imperial Palace and around Japan, always at the side of her husband.
 Perhaps because of the kindness previously extended by former Queen Beatrix of the Netherlands, and the fact that her parents were then based in The Hague, Masako accompanied her husband to the investiture of King Willem-Alexander of the Netherlands in 2013.
 In July 2015, Masako traveled to Tonga with her husband to attend the coronation of King Tupou VI.
+Her doctors stated that Masako has not fully recovered but her strong sense of duty has helped her fulfill her responsibilities

 Empress Masako at the enthronement ceremony on October 22, 2019; Credit – Wikipedia